AnthBrun/Data-Science-Project/README.md

 # Data Repository Download and Preprocessing Scripts
 These scripts are written for data-repository-urls like opendata.dwd.de with a huge amount of zip archieves.
 They are purposed to automatically donwload, organization and converting by a cascading direction.
 To preprocess the data you can use the scripts in the directory Data preprocessing.
+All scripts are made for Windows OS only.

 ## Usage
 ### Download and organize scripts: